fcharte/ScalaSnippetsLibrary/README.md

 + **UseJavaLibraries**: How to use some Java Libraries from Scala
     * [`UseMULAN.scala`](UseJavaLibraries/UseMulan.md): Example on how to access the MULAN Java Library to work with multilabel datasets
+    * [`UseMULANMeasures.scala`](UseJavaLibraries/UseMulanMeasures.md): This script shows how to use the metrics for multilabel classification assessing on the MULAN library